xdevplatform/bot-profile-append/README.md

 # Profile bot append

-A simple script designed to append the bio of your bots with #TwitterBot.
+A simple Python script designed to append the bio of your bots with #TwitterBot.

 ## Getting Started

 You will need to update the `secrets.yaml` with the keys and tokens of your bots.
+After you update the yaml file, run `python append.py` in your command line.

 ## Support